Where to Stay in Montreal: Our Top Recommendations

 Excellent location, clean and quiet room, welcoming staff, breakfast included, spa and wellness centre. | No on-site restaurant, some room rates can be high. | €188 – €271 | Book |

-All of these neighbourhoods are very well served by public transport.
-Pick up single metro tickets or a rechargeable card if you’re staying several days—more than enough to explore the city from top to bottom.
+All of these neighborhoods are well served by public transportation.
+You can buy individual metro tickets or use a rechargeable card if you’re staying for several days—either option will make it easy to explore the city from one end to the other.

-To finish, here are two accommodation suggestions a little farther from the main tourist spots but just as convenient logistically.
+To wrap up, here are two places to stay that are a little farther from the main tourist areas but still very convenient for getting around.

-- Boutique Lofts Milton Parc by Simplissimmo offers modern and spacious lofts that are perfect for visiting Montreal.
-Each apartment features an industrial style with brick walls, high ceilings, a fireplace and a fully equipped kitchen.
-But that’s not all!
-The lofts are comfortable and clean, and the bathroom has a double shower.
-Self-check-in and the lively neighbourhood are highly rated by travellers.
-Whether you’re travelling as a family or on a romantic getaway, these modern lofts offer a wonderful place to stay in Montreal.
+- Boutique Lofts Milton Parc by Simplissimmo offers modern, spacious lofts that make a convenient base for exploring Montreal.
+Each apartment has an industrial look, with brick walls, high ceilings, a fireplace, and a fully equipped kitchen.
+The lofts are also comfortable and clean, and the bathrooms feature double showers.
+Travelers particularly appreciate the self-check-in and lively neighborhood.
+Whether you’re visiting as a family or on a romantic getaway, these modern lofts are a welcoming place to stay in Montreal.

-- Gîte L’Imprévu is a charming B&B only 100 metres from Place Saint‑Henri metro station.
-You can walk to Atwater Market in less than ten minutes—a local version of Jean‑Talon Market but far less touristy.
+- Gîte L’Imprévu is a charming B&B just 100 meters from Place Saint-Henri metro station.
+Atwater Market is less than a 10-minute walk away; it has a similar local-market feel to Jean-Talon Market but draws fewer tourists.

-I hope these different selections will make planning your future trip to Montréal easier.
-For the next leg of your journey in Québec, take a look at our article on Tadoussac and its surroundings; it provides valuable information on a beautiful corner of the province.
+I hope this selection makes planning your future trip to Montréal a little easier.
+For the next stop on your journey through Québec, take a look at our article on Tadoussac and its surroundings; it’s packed with useful information about this beautiful part of the province.

-Don’t hesitate to leave your comments on the places you visited, whether mentioned or not, and I’ll see you soon for new adventures!
-Since then, we’ve compiled a guide to the best things to do in Charlevoix!
+Feel free to leave a comment about any places you visited, whether or not they’re mentioned here.
+See you soon for more adventures!
+We’ve also put together a guide to the best things to do in Charlevoix!

 Despite our care, a mistake may have slipped into this article.
 If you find any, please don't hesitate to let us know so we can correct it as soon as possible and keep our information up-to-date!